VAOcampo711/VAOcampo711/README.md

 - 👋 Hi, I’m @VAOcampo711 or Vince Ocampo
 - 👀 I’m interested in website development and front-end frameworks
 - 🌱 I’m currently learning at Mission Ready HQ
-- 📫 How to reach me - Email:andrei.ocampo711@gmail.com
+- 📫 How to reach me - Email: andrei.ocampo711@gmail.com

 <!---
 VAOcampo711/VAOcampo711 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.